-Still amazed by what he was learning, Rodney stood up.
+Still amazed by what he was learning, about money and artificially restricted supply chains Rodney stood up.
 “Jessica, what would you like to see next?”

 “I’m not sure.
 There is so much to see, and I’m still not quite 100%.
 What is nearby?”